Hikmat-Yar/Modified-YOLOv5-Code/README.md

 ## Contact
 I would be happy to guide and assist in case of any questions and I am open to research discussions and collaboration in Fire Detection domain.
-Ping me at hikmatyar3797 [at] [gmail] [.com]
+Ping me at hikmatyar3797@gmail.com